 Training An Older Dog To Sleep In A Dog Crate At Night

-The best way to get your older dog sleeping in his crate at night is to make him feel as comfortable in there as possible.
+The best way to get your older dog sleeping in his crate at night is to make him feel as comfy in there as possible.
 He will come to love his new den, if it’s warm, safe, and enjoyable.
-Place a soft blanket inside and only give treats when your dog is in his crate to reinforce the positive association.
+Place a soft blanket inside and only give treats when your adult dog is crate training to reinforce the positive association.

-Before you start crate training it is really important that you exercise your dog.
-Tire him out by letting him run or play with his favorite toys, and make sure that he has used up all of his excess energy.
+Before you start crate training an adult dog it is really important that you exercise your dog.
+Tire him out by letting him run or play with his favorite toys.
+Making sure that he has used up all of his excess energy.
 If you invite your dog into his crate to rest and he still has lots of energy, you will find it very difficult to get him to settle.

 Once your dog has used up all his energy, tempt him into his crate with a treat.
 Once he is inside, fuss him and give him lots of praise.
-If your dog is not entirely comfortable yet, you don’t need to close the door.
-Sit with him until he has calmed and settled and then reward him with a treat.
-If you have tired him out enough, he will want to have a little snooze.
-When he falls asleep close the door behind him and watch over him until he wakes up.
+If your dog is not entirely happy yet, you don’t need to close the door.
+Sit with him until he is calm and settled and then reward him with a treat.
+If you have tired him out, he will want to have a little snooze which is the ideal situation for crate training an adult dog.
+When he falls asleep, close the door behind him and watch over him until he wakes up.

 The next thing to do is to try extending the length of time that your dog is in the crate.
-Start with an hour.
-If you dog wakes before the hour is up, sit with him until he nods off again.
-As soon as he falls back asleep quietly close the door and supervise him until he wakes up.
+Start with an hour when crate training your adult dog.
+If your dog wakes before the hour is up, sit with him until he nods off again.
+As soon as he falls back asleep, quietly close the door and watch him until he wakes.
 If he decides that he doesn’t want to go back to sleep, invite him out of the crate; and next time make sure that you have really tired him out before you start!

-Keep extending how long you keep your dog in his crate for until he can rest quietly for a few hours.
+Keep extending how long you keep your adult dog in his crate during training until he can rest quietly for a few hours.
 Once he is at this stage he should be ready to stay in his crate overnight.
-But remember - persistence and repetition are key.
-As long as you make your dog’s experience of being in his crate relaxing and enjoyable, he will soon be confident using it of his own accord.
+But remember - persistence and repetition are key when training an adult dog.
+As long as you make your adult dog’s experience of being in his crate relaxing and enjoyable, he will soon be confident using it of his own accord.